 - What do they want?
 (Their goal or ambition)

-- How do they go about getting it?
+- How do they go about getting to their goal?
 (The journey)

-- What are the consequences of either reaching or not reaching their goal?
+- What are the consequences of either reaching or not reaching the goal?
 How will the story be resolved?
-(Climax and resolution)
+This is climax and resolution.

 What is the Story Question?